rhyolight/nupic.cerebro2/README.md

 # Cerebro 2

-A visualization and platform for NuPIC.
+A web-based visualization and debugging platform for NuPIC.

 ## Usage